 Proper setup & Clean surroundings

-- Check if the sensor is positioned correctly and connectors are properly seated.
+- Make sure that the filament sensor is inserted correctly and the connectors are firmly attached.

-- Make sure that there is no dust on the sensor.
+- Make sure that there is no dust on and around the sensor.
 If you believe that there might be some, you can clean it using compressed air.
-There is a dedicated hole in the X-carriage exactly for this purpose.
+There is a hole in the X-carriage precisely for this purpose.

-- If you’re printing in extreme light conditions (direct sunlight or very strong LED lighting), you might also encounter some false alarms.
-Settings - Fil. sensor [on/ off].
+If you’re printing in extreme light conditions (e.g., direct sunlight, extreme LED lighting) you might also encounter some false alarms.
+If that happens, please consider turning the filament sensor off for that specific print in LCD Menu - Settings - Fil. sensor [on/ off].

-- Some translucent filaments focus more light on the sensor and this can result in a weird behavior.
+Some translucent filaments cast more light on the sensor than others, which can result in weird behavior.
 Certain colors like ivory, matte white or lime green can also cause false alarms.
-If you’re printing with any of these filaments and you’re getting a lot of false alarms, consider turning the sensor off in Settings - Fil. sensor [on/off].
+If you’re printing with any of these filaments and you’re getting a lot of false alarms, consider turning the sensor off in LCD Menu - Settings - Fil. sensor [on/off].